 Southern Adventist University Publications Digital Archives hosts a collection of digitized university publications and institutional history materials.
 Additions to this collection are accepted from the Alumni Relations and Administration offices and relevant patron donations.

 Collections are comprised of mostly books, but also present are journals, newspapers, annuals, archives, ephemeral materials, photographs, posters, memorabilia, and a variety of other original materials.

 Based on the collection scope, McKee Library Special Collections collects works written in English and from the United States.

 - Pre-1800: Few items in the collection were published prior to 1800 and serve to create a well-rounded historical context of the 19th century.

 - 1800-1900: Most items in the collection fall within this time period.

 - 1900-1950: Few items in the collection were published after 1900 and serve to create a well-rounded historical context of the influence of the 19th century in the early 20th century.
 It must be noted, however, that the Duane and Eunice Bietz Collection contains memorabilia as well as collection development and sales information that belong in this time period.
 Some items belonging to the Southern Adventist University Archive also contain items that fall within this time period.

-- 1951-now: Most items in the Southern Adventist University Archive fall within this type period.
+- 1951-now: Most items in the Southern Adventist University Publications Digital Archives fall within this type period.
 Some materials belonging to the Duane and Eunice Bietz Collection also fall within this time period.